 When talking about the healthcare industry, the possibilities for chatbots to grow are relatively high.
-Although the adoption rate is not widespread, however, the number of healthcare chatbots is increasing.
+Although the adoption rate is not yet widespread.
+The number of healthcare chatbots is increasing.
 As health services become patient-centric, offering personalized and satisfactory experience is of utmost priority for healthcare providers.

-Replacing human customer care executive is chatbots that are faster and intelligent to provide appropriate help to both healthcare professionals and patients.
-Does the use of healthcare technology improve patient experience?
+Replacing humans are chatbots which are faster and seemingly intelligent.
+They provide commensurate help to both healthcare professionals and patients.
+Does the use of chatbot technology improve the patient experience?
 With automated assistance stepping in, the work of medical professionals has reduced manifold.
-They can now better concentrate on valuable things while chatbots assist patients with their medical queries, medication guidance, symptom checks, nutrition, and other matters.
-It is because of chatbots that patient visit to doctors for minor issues has gone down.
-For their health questions, patients are turning to chatbots first as they are quick.
+They can now better concentrate on physical patient care while chatbots assist with: medical queries, medication guidance, symptom checks, nutrition, and other matters.
+It is because of chatbots that visits to doctors for minor issues have decreased.
+For their health questions, patients are turning to chatbots first as they are instant.
 Soon, there will be a time when chatbots will be the first point of contact for medical help.
 Patients will go to doctors only when chatbots will fail to handle their issues.

 Chatbots have massive potential for successful implementation across the healthcare sector.
-In the recent past, the number of health chatbots has seen a drastic rise.
-Among all, here is a list of the best 11 chatbots that is empowering interactive healthcare and leading the industry towards exponential growth:
+In the recent past, the number of health chatbots has seen a dramatic rise.
+Among all, here is a list of the best 11 chatbots that are empowering interactive healthcare and leading the industry towards exponential growth:

-Medical knowledge keeps on updating and professionals working in the field has to be aware of every change.
-A proper understanding of technology and treatment changes is essential to deliver safe and quality care to patients.
+Medical knowledge keeps expanding and healthcare professionals need to be aware of every change.
+A proper understanding of technology and treatment changes is essential to providing quality care.
 This becomes important especially when healthcare practitioners are dealing with pregnant and breastfeeding women.
 Addressing all these requirements is SafedrugBot, a messaging service that offers assistance to medical practitioners via Telegram, the messaging app.
 The chatbot helps doctor access right information about drug dosage on the go so that they can guide the patient in the path they must follow.

 SafedrugBot is a virtual assistant designed to help healthcare professionals in providing valuable guidance and monitoring the health of a woman during breastfeeding.
 It acts as an assistant that offers medical users the right data through chat.
-The chatbot is capable of searching through the vast database to find out detailed information on drug guides using search queries based on active ingredient or brand name of the drug in particular.
-An active ingredient is nothing but the chemical present in the drug whereas brand name is the name manufacturer uses for the specific medicine.
+The chatbot is capable of searching through the vast database to find out detailed information on drug guides using search queries based on active ingredient or brand name of the drug in question.

 Launched in 2017, the usage of Florence chatbot has increased immensely over the years.
 There are more than two thousand daily users of this personal health assistant.
 It performs the job of what a nurse would do during a patient’s hospital stay.
 That is why the chatbot gets its name after Florence Nightingale who is the founder of modern nursing.

-From reminding patients to take pills to track body weight, periods, and moods, Florence does it all like your nurse.
-The user will have to fill details like the medicine name and at what time in what quantity it has to be taken in chat.
+Forence reminds patients to take pills, track body weight, log menstrual periods, and moods.
+Florence does it all -like your nurse.
+The patient will have to fill details like the medication names, time taken, quantity, etc, It has to be taken in chat.
 From thereon, Florence will remind you to take medicine at the time mentioned through messages.
 Also, it has additional features like finding a doctor or pharmacy nearby and providing information on any medical issue.
 The automated messaging system also tells what the user must do if in case they miss any pill.
 It is available on Facebook Messenger and Skype or Kik.

 It is unlikely for women to share their menstrual issues with another person.
 Often women hide such things and lack valuable information on various health aspects during periods.
 For all those women, Izzy is the assistant in need.
 As a friend and guide, the chatbot reminds you when to take birth control pills, when is your fertility period and tells you about the next period date.
 Even when you don’t feel alright, Izzy checks on that as well to ensure if you are doing fine.
 Available on Messenger, Izzy assists women to handle menstrual-related topics.
 From helping women to maintain good health during period days to ensuring women can easily track their period cycle, Izzy offers friendly online help.